-According to the U.S. Department of Energy, light-emitting diodes (LEDs) use 75 percent less energy and last 25 times longer than incandescent lighting.
-And not only do they have the potential to save the environment, they’ll also save you a huge chunk of money on your energy bill.
+According to the U.S. Department of Energy, LEDs use 75 percent less energy and last 25 times longer than incandescent lighting.
+And not only do they have the potential to save the environment, but they’ll also save you a huge chunk of money on your energy bill.

 You can also use beeswax candles to create a nice glow and smell in your home.